-1. Retention of original construction.
-The original construction shall be maintained or restored to the greatest extent practicable.
+1. Retention of original exterior construction and overall structural integrity.
+The original exterior construction and structural integrity shall be maintained or restored to the greatest extent practicable.
 Stylistic features of original construction that shall be preserved include, but are not limited to: a line of columns, decorative shingles, projecting bays, other primary structural elements, spatial relationships that characterize the property, examples of skilled craftsmanship that characterize the building, and architectural details defining the structure's character and historic significance.